epigraphy-info/epigraphy-info/meeting_pages/workshop_5.md

 For PDF you should limit your documentation to a single page (ideally 1080 x 1536 px), PowerPoint presentation should include no more than 3 slides.
 The maximum duration of a video is 5 minutes.
-Please send us your E-Poster via a file transfer website (like WeTransfer: [https://wetransfer.com/](https://wetransfer.com/) or Smash [https://fromsmash.com/](https://fromsmash.com/)).
+Please send us your E-Poster via a file transfer website (like WeTransfer: [https://wetransfer.com/](https://wetransfer.com/){:target="_blank" rel="noopener"} or Smash [https://fromsmash.com/](https://fromsmash.com/){:target="_blank" rel="noopener"}).

 **Be creative!**

-We want to make our poster session as effective and inclusive as possible: if you have any creative ideas or suggestions about formats or virtual rooms, please send us an email or write in the Google Groups [https://groups.google.com/g/epigraphyinfo](https://groups.google.com/g/epigraphyinfo) and we will take them into consideration.
+We want to make our poster session as effective and inclusive as possible: if you have any creative ideas or suggestions about formats or virtual rooms, please send us an email or write in the Google Groups [https://groups.google.com/g/epigraphyinfo](https://groups.google.com/g/epigraphyinfo){:target="_blank" rel="noopener"} and we will take them into consideration.

 #### Deadline extended